 Keeping software up to date is the first step to preventing critical security breaches.

-Windows and other applications are constantly being updated with security patches and fixes that patch existing software vulnerabilities.
-It’s important to keep your software up to date as these software vulnerabilities will be exploited for malicious intent.
+Windows and other applications are constantly being updated with security patches that fix existing software vulnerabilities.
+It’s important to keep your software up to date as these software vulnerabilities may be exploited for malicious intent.
 These vulnerabilities can cause an array of issues for businesses such as data loss, system downtime and failure, and network intrusion from outsiders.

 Stay secure with our managed patch updates, which include the following: